Anti-concentration and honest, adaptive confidence bands: Honest and adaptive confidence bands in H o lder classes

 We now discuss how we choose various parameters in the confidence band $\mathcal{C}_{n}$.
 In the previous section, we have shown how to obtain honest confidence bands as long as we can control the bias $\Delta_{n,f}(\hat{l}_n)$ appropriately.
-So to construct honest adaptive confidence bands, we seek a method to choose the smoothing parameter $\hat{l}_n\in\mL_n$ so that the bias $\Delta_{n,f}(\hat{l}_n)$ can be controlled and, at the same time, the confidence band $\mathcal{C}_{n}$ is adaptive.
-There exist several techniques in the literature to achieve these goals; see, for example, \cite{M07} for a thorough introduction.
-One of the most important such techniques is the Lepski method (see \cite{Lepski91} for a detailed explanation of the method).
-In this paper, we introduce a new implementation of the Lepski method, which we refer to as a multiplier bootstrap implementation of the Lepski method.
+So to construct honest adaptive confidence bands, we seek a method to choose the smoothing parameter $\hat{l}_n\in\mathcal {L}_n$ so that the bias $\Delta_{n,f}(\hat{l}_n)$ can be controlled, and at the same time, the confidence band $\mathcal{C}_{n}$ is adaptive.